 My buddy Larry Roberts and I spent most weekends of junior high in Cobb Park.
 Larry and I were Tom Sawyer and Huck Finn, and Sycamore Creek was our Mississippi River.

 We waded the length of the creek, barefoot and oblivious to broken glass on the creek bottom and to snakes along the creek bank.
 We terrorized empty pop bottles with a Crosman pellet gun and ourselves with Indian needles.
 We caught crawdads and turtles and catfish fingerlings and stuck our hands into mysterious holes along the bank.
 We rode our bikes along the footpaths.
 We dug clay out of the bluff above the high road and abused it in a brief attempt at artistry.

 Rites of passage were celebrated on the park’s humble dirt roads.
 For example, my father taught me to drive on the park’s roads in his 1956 Chevy wagon.
 As soon as possible afterward I parked on those roads at night with my girlfriend in my own car.

 This vast inner-city wilderness that has been all things to all people originally was part of the kingdom of Cobb.
 In 1921 Horace H. Cobb donated 125 acres adjacent to the Cobb brothers’ brick plant.
 (Glen Garden Country Club also had been built on Cobb land in 1913.)

-The brick plant was in the southeastern corner of the city, and Sycamore Creek was the boundary between the cities of Fort Worth and Polytechnic (Fort Worth would annex Polytechnic in 1922).
+The brick plant—founded on that deposit of clay that Larry and I later found—was in the southeastern corner of the city, and Sycamore Creek was the boundary between the cities of Fort Worth and Polytechnic (Fort Worth would annex Polytechnic in 1922).
 With time the park as shown here would expand on the north but recede on the south, away from the country club.
 (Map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 The brick plant was located where the Park Terrace Apartments are: east of Riverside Drive and west of Sycamore Creek.